Investing in the stock market can seem like a daunting prospect, especially when markets are volatile and share values are moving sharply up and down.

 Some of the reasons for diversification are obvious, others are more subtle.

 The same is true of geographical regions.
-As we have seen over the past 18 months since Donald Trump became US President, the US market has rocketed to record highs**, while other stock markets, such as emerging markets, have been struggling***.
-There have periods in the past when the opposite has been the case.
+As we have seen in the time since Donald Trump became US President, the US market has rocketed to record highs, while other stock markets, such as emerging markets, have been more volatile.
+Meanwhile, there have been periods in the past when the opposite has been the case.
 Investing in a spread of assets in different countries helps to capture those that are performing well, while minimising the impact of those that are experiencing a period of underperformance.

 Diversifying also creates the opportunity to invest in riskier asset classes.

 “A great example is emerging markets” says Rob Burgeman, divisional director and investment manager at Brewin Dolphin.
 “They are either heroes or zeroes - they can be up 20% one year and down by 15% the next.
 But by spreading money around different regions and assets, the overall portfolio returns are smoothed out.”

 For example, in 2008, the year the financial crisis really took hold, US equities fell by 37% and UK equities plummeted by 29.9%* But shares in advanced emerging markets rose by 30%.
 A typical Brewin Dolphin balanced portfolio fell by 17.4%, insulating investors from the worst of the falls.

 Likewise, in 2014, when UK equities returned only 1.2% and emerging markets returned only 5%, Brewin’s balanced portfolio returned 7.2% because of our exposure to commercial property and the US market, both of which did well that year.

 “As you can see, a balanced approach will never achieve the most outstanding returns, but it will give you a smoothed return which makes it far more predictable and, crucially, far less stressful.
 That means you can get on with your life without worrying about your investments swinging too wildly in value.”